-In summary, the Consumer Guarantees in relation to Events include a guarantee that:
+The provision of an Event is considered a 'service' and not a 'good' for the purposes of Consumer Laws.
+In summary, the Consumer Guarantees in relation to Events include a guarantee that the services will be:

-- the services will be rendered with due care and skill; and - · the services will be reasonably fit for the particular purpose for which they are acquired.
+- rendered with due care and skill; and

+- reasonably fit for the particular purpose for which they are acquired; and

+- delivered within a reasonable time.